TY-Cheng/LoG-IV/docs/graph.md

 - missingness and stale-quote masks;
 - masked-target visibility flag for masked reconstruction tasks.

-Model inputs should preserve liquidity fields instead of using them only for filtering.
-Low-liquidity quotes may be noisy but are part of the graph-domain shift problem.
+Model inputs should preserve liquidity fields on visible nodes instead of using them only for filtering.
+Low-liquidity quotes may be noisy, but this noise is part of the evaluation problem.

 ## Edge Families